Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 Save This Recipe!

-In a rush?
-Don't have time to scroll through this page right now?
-Enter your email below and this recipe/article will be sent straight to your inbox so you can come back to it when you're ready.
-Plus, you'll receive delicious recipes every week!
+In a hurry?
+Drop your email below, and this recipe will be sent straight to your inbox for later—plus, get fresh recipes weekly!
 You may unsubscribe at any time.

 So you want to make a recipe but it calls for vegan buttermilk.
 If you searched for a store-bought version, you likely had a hard time because as far as I know, there are no brands that make non-dairy buttermilk, so what should you do?